EBITDA vs. Cash Flow: What’s the Difference?

 EBITDA gives an immediate picture of earnings before deductions, while cash flow reveals a company’s financial health, including its ability to manage assets and cover expenses effectively.

-EBITDA for Company Worth; Cash Flow for Money Utilization
+EBITDA Helps Determine Company Worth; Cash Flow Helps Determine Money Allocation

 While EBITDA helps ascertain a company’s earning potential, cash flow shows how a company’s earnings are actually being used, indicating available money for owners and business needs.